Remedello culture: First excavations

 The first burials were discovered in the winter of 1884, the excavations were initiated by Gaetano Chierici, but, as a result of the low temperatures, he fell ill and died.
 The excavations continued under the direction of Giovanni Bandieri, who moved the relics to the Museum of Reggio Emilia.

 The burials

 The Copper Age graves contained a single body in a crouching or supine position with the head facing north-west.

 The male set was represented by arrows, stone daggers and polished stone axes, with a few tombs having axes and daggers or ornaments made of copper.

 The female burials are accompanied by ceramic vessels or (in rare occasions) ornaments.
 The graves of children contained simple kits of flint stone.

 Among the noteworthy items found noteworthy were extremely accurate works in flint stone such as axes and other weapons, and objects in copper and arsenical silver (arms, pins, pectorals, bracelets), all of them characterized by decorative elements of eastern origin.

 Genetics

 C. Quiles (2021) gathered three ancient DNA results for the Remedello culture: two I2-L460, and one G2a2a.
+There is also some evidence for patrilocality.